Heroic, honeyed. Radiant, Robust. Virile, warm, rich, crisp, and always in full command of a voice described as a handsome, supple instrument.

 Very emerged from his Pennsylvania roots, quickly skyrocketing to his status today as a highly skilled, stylized, and sought-after star.
 In the U.S., he has performed major roles with the Metropolitan Opera, San Francisco Opera, Houston Grand Opera, San Diego Opera, Seattle Opera, Santa Fe Opera, Washington National Opera, New York City Opera, Tulsa Opera, Opera Omaha, Opera Theater of St. Louis, Portland Opera, Washington Summer Opera, and Pittsburgh Opera.

-Very remains in high demand internationally, as well, having bowed in recurring roles at the Royal Opera Covent Garden in London, Bayerische Staatsoper in Munich, Maggio Musicale in Florence, the Salzburg Festival, Wiener Staatsoper and Theater an der Wien in Vienna, Norwegian Opera in Oslo, Oper Frankfurt, Deutsche Oper Berlin, Staatsoper Stuttgart, and Bilbao Opera in Spain.
+Very remains in high demand internationally, as well, having bowed in recurring roles at the Royal Opera Covent Garden in London, Bayerische Staatsoper in Munich, Maggio Musicale in Florence, the Salzburg Festival, Wiener Staatsoper and Theater an der Wien in Vienna, Norwegian Opera in Oslo, Oper Frankfurt, Deutsche Oper Berlin, Deutsche Oper am Rhein, the Danish Royal Opera, De Nederlandse Oper Amsterdam, Staatsoper Stuttgart, Bilbao Opera in Spain and the Saito Kinen Festival in Japan.

 Rounding out his repertoire, Very has appeared in concert with many leading symphony orchestras in the U.S. and worldwide including the New York Philharmonic, the Chicago Symphony, the San Francisco Symphony, the Aspen Music Festival, Amsterdam VARA Radio Orchestra, the Vienna Radio Orchestra, and the Pittsburgh Symphony.